flynshue/articles/manifests/workshop.md

 Container   cpu       -    -    100m             1              -
 ```

-Pods that have resources defined in their spec will use the resources defined in the limitrange
+Pods that do not have resources defined in their spec will use the resources defined in the limitrange

 Let's update the resources on the articles deploy so that we can spin up a test pod.
 ```bash